akdenizcse/pl-evaluation-solidity/template.md

 --------------------------
 #### Coin example

-- what does exactly that Coin example do? .
+- what does exactly that Coin example do?.

 The evaluation agreement is written in the simplest way to create a cryptocurrency.
 It is possible to generate cryptocurrencies with Ethereum smart contracts, but for this, the creator can do it (it is possible to implement a different regulation plan).
 Anyone on the network can send and receive money that you can use with the username and password without needing to register somewhere - the only reason you do is an Ethereum key pair.

 ```